-If your baby is wearing too many layers of clothes or is placed in a stuffy room, it could lead to loss of fluids through sweat and thus become a cause of dehydration.
+If your baby is wearing too many layers of clothes or is placed in a stuffy room, she could sweat a lot and lose body fluids, thus causing dehydration.

-As a newborn, your baby will get all the fluid that she needs through breast milk or formula feed.
-At this point in time (till they are 6 months old), their activity levels are quite limited.
-As soon as they cross this threshold, you will introduce food in solid or semi-solid form and a little water can be fed from a cup.
-Diluted juice (1 part of juice to 10 parts of water) can help add to their intake of fluids.
-Sugary drinks, hot drinks and any kind of drinks that contain artificial sweeteners should be kept away from children till they are at least a year old.
+As a newborn, your baby will get all the fluid she needs through breast milk or formula feed.
+At this point in time (until your munchkin is six months old), her activity levels are quite limited.
+As soon as she crosses this threshold, you will introduce food in solid or semi-solid form, and a little water can be fed from a cup.
+Diluted juice (1 part of juice to 10 parts of water) can help add to her fluid intake, too.
+Sugary drinks, hot drinks and drinks that contain artificial sweeteners should be kept away from children till they are at least a year old.

 Are There Any Tests to Diagnose Dehydration in Infants?

 Tests to diagnose dehydration can be divided into non-laboratory evaluations and laboratory tests:

 - Non-laboratory evaluations include urine output, breathing and heart rate, checking consciousness, skin dryness, and checking if eyes appear sunken.

 - Laboratory tests are generally conducted if the dehydration is severe and include CBC-Complete Blood Count, Urine Analysis, Stool culture for diarrhoea and Basic Metabolic Panel (BMP).

 How Can You Treat Your Dehydrated Baby?

 The primary aim of treading dehydration should be a quick replacement of depleted fluid levels in the body and restoring them to normal levels.
 The following steps should be taken:

 - Move your baby to a cool place and give her as much plain water as she might want to consume.